Wednesday, February 12, 2014

 The Bichon, Sugar, jumps in.

-I grabbed Rough or is it Tumble?
-And like a lifeguard swimming to shore with his saved victim, I backed stroked towards land with him under my arm.
-Champ was so excited to see us all playing in the water that he couldn’t contain his loud barks of joy and he jumped back in the water.
+I grabbed Rough, or is it Tumble?
+And like a lifeguard swimming to shore with his saved victim, I stroked towards land with him under my arm.
+Champ was so excited to see us all playing in the water that he couldn't contain himself, and his loud barks of joy mingled with the laughter of my boys.
+Ahh, kids at play.
+It is beautiful sometimes.
+I looked back towards the docks to see the other half of this master of disasters sitting on the edge of the pier.

 "Don't move," I said.
 "I'll be over to get you."